Logitech/logi_bridge_sdk/README.md

 ### API

-Starting from release 1.0.0 the BridgeSDK offers the ability to be customized and be interfaced with an API.
+Starting from release 1.0.0 the BridgeSDK offers the ability to be customized and be interfaced with through an API.
 This is not mandatory, but the VR application can use this API in order to set certain modes, change color, select options for the Keyboard and hands layer.
 See the related chapter in the documentation or our [Wiki](https://github.com/Logitech/logi_bridge_sdk/wiki/API) to get more details on that.

 <p align="center">
 <img src="./documentation/pictures/api_110.JPG">